 - Technology– students visit the technology center so they can begin to learn how to use computers.

 Our lower school grades place an emphasis on developing sound foundations for academic studies and excellence.
 It is a time when basic skills, knowledge, attitudes, and values are instilled and reinforced.
 Digital projectors and screens have been installed in every classroom.
 The projectors are connected to the internet via the teacher’s computer and bring all of the resources of the World Wide Web to the classroom’s horizontally measured 120 inch screen.
 Our Technology Center features 24 computers so even in a full class, every student has their own workstation.
 This is a 21st century academic environment where technology significantly enhances the level of learning.

 Essential study skills are emphasized through the following coursework: Bible, language arts (reading, handwriting, comprehension, vocabulary, pronunciations, word usage, grammar and more), literature, history, mathematics, and science.
 Students also enjoy participating in special subjects such as, music, art, Spanish, computer, and physical education classes.
 Chapel is held once a week.

 Various field trips are included to show the students how their learning applies in the world.
 Field trips are varied both in terms of venue and focus.
 A few examples: Cobb County Library (research), Art of the Season (how various cultures celebrate Christmas), Georgia Aquarium (God’s creation), Atlanta Symphony Orchestra (the gift of music), MUST Ministries (service opportunity), and Georgia State Capitol (civic involvement).

-Our elementary school begins at 8:30 a.m. and finishes at 3:00 p.m..
+Our lower school begins at 8:30 a.m. and finishes at 3:00 p.m..
 Each classroom is designed to accommodate up to 24 students, however, average class sizes have historically been less than 20 students.
 Teachers are provided with assistants to help carry the load and attend to individual needs when required.